 You can apply for regional center services by telephone or by written request.
 A basic screening will then be conducted to determine if further assessment and diagnostic services are appropriate.

-During the Assessment Period, the records that the applicant/family will submit will be reviewed.
-The psychosocial assessment covers birth and developmental history, family constellation and functioning, the applicant’s abilities in the areas of cognitive, motor, communication, social, emotional, educational/vocational and self-care/independent living skills as reported by the applicant/family and as observed during the interview.
+During the Assessment Period, the records that the applicant and/or applicant’s family submits will be reviewed.
+The psychosocial assessment covers birth and developmental history; family constellation and functioning; and the applicant’s level of ability in the areas of cognitive, motor, communication, social, emotional, educational/vocational. and self-care/independent living skills as reported by the applicant/family and as observed during the interview.
 The current health status of the applicant will also be reviewed and any barriers to service are noted.
-During this period, additional evaluations may be recommended in order to determine an applicant’s eligibility, such as medical or neurological evaluations, as determined by the assessment team.
+During this period, additional evaluations may be recommended by the assessment team in order to confirm an applicant’s eligibility and ensure that the appropriate services are provided.

 Historical information that will be gathered include: